-Here the practice is teaching rather than contemplating Dhamma, but certainly the application of the common satipaṭṭhāna method is what connects the two identically named practices.29
+Here the practice is teaching rather than contemplating Dhamma, but certainly the application of the common satipaṭṭhāna method is what connects the two identically named practices.30

-I conclude that right mastery is the application (running and circling around) to right everything else, of the satipaṭṭhāna method (mastery-attentiveness).
+I conclude that right proficiency is the application (running and circling around) to right everything else of the satipaṭṭhāna method (proficiency-attentiveness).

-7. Conclusions
+Conclusions

-We began this exploration by catching the thread of a foundational teaching in the introduction to the Satipaṭṭhāna Sutta, which we recognized as a kind of art of skillfulness and named the "satipaṭṭhāna method."
-We discovered the general applicability of this method.
-We found the method reflected in the etymology of compounds satipaṭṭhāna and satisampajañãa.
-We found that the satipaṭṭhāna method finds natural support in what we know about human cognition, and it provides a coherent, explanatory and functional account of what the early texts tell us about sati.
-Finally, we found that the method is the essence of right mastery sammāsati, the seventh factor of the noble eightfold path.
+We began this exploration by catching the thread of a foundational teaching in the introduction to the Satipaṭṭhāna Sutta, which we recognized as a kind of art of skillfulness, which we named the "satipaṭṭhāna method, and which we discovered to be of general applicability.
+We found that this fit the etymology of compounds made from the root sati and the structure of early Buddhist thought.
+In this way we recognized this teaching in satipaṭṭhāna itself, in satisampajañña and ultimately in sammāsati, the seventh factor of the noble eightfold path.
+We found that this teaching finds natural support in what we know about human cognition, and it provides a coherent, explanatory and functional account of what the early texts tell us about sati.